jhowkNx/Heist-Control-V3/README.md

  * Translation support
      - Translations can be done easily with our method
  * More Missions?
-      - More missions for you to play with yours friends, all in one place
+      - More missions for you to play with yours friends, all in one place.
+Hope you're not too freaked out to play with DaX again

  * We have totally improved how presets are chosen, as well as opting to allow you to play it with its "original" payout values
  * Some old features like **Cooldown Reminder** and the **Heist Inspector** are back even better.